 | We recognize that GUI’s can be implemented in interpretive software languages and still be faster than a human’s response while numerical calculations are always to be implemented in truly compiled software languages to reap the benefit of speed and timeliness. | |

 | We are cognizant of historical state-of-the-art software as well [37]-[40].
-At General Electric Corporate Research & Development Center in the early 1970’s, Dr. Kerr was a protégée of his fellow coworkers: Joe Watson, Hal Moore, and Dr. Glen Roe (the degree to which this early exposure benefited him has only recently been realized, as that early experience continues to unexpectedly influence him over the four decades that ensued). |
+At General Electric Corporate Research & Development Center in the early 1970’s, Dr. Kerr was a protégée of his fellow coworkers: Joe Watson, Hal Moore, and Dr. Glen Roe (the degree to which this early exposure benefited him has only recently been realized by him, as that early experience continued to unexpectedly influence him over the four+ decades that ensued). |

 | Experienced in development for Microsoft Windows.
 We know how to effectively use API’s and how to partition a large project into smaller manageable pieces by “divide-and-conquer”. | |